brandonyongys/brandonyongys.github.io/_projects/sgreddit-analysis.md

     Monthly number of unique posters from 24 Jun 2014 to 2 Jun 2020.
 The total number of unique posters for June 2014 and June 2020 are underrepresented as I do not have the full month data.
 </div>

-Based on this figure, you can see that from June 2014 to December 2017, the monthly total unique posters keeps increasing.
-Starting from January 2018, the monthly total unique posters hovers around 1600 to 1800 and have been that way ever since.
+Based on this figure, you may make a few observations:
+1. The monthly total unique posters keeps increasing from Jun 2014 to Dec 2017.
+Thereafter, the monthly total unique posters hovers between 1600 to 1800 and hasn't changed since.

-However, from March 2020, there has been a spike in total monthly unique posters and it reaches its peak of 2152 unique posters in April 2020.
-This is due to the Covid-19 pandemic that has caused a great impact on the world.
-Singapore government has encouraged employers to allow employees to work from home whenever possible.
-On 7 April 2020, circuit breaker was implemented and all non-essential workers were to work from home and all schools were closed.
+1. There is a spike starting Mar 2020.
+This is due to the Covid-19 pandemic which triggered lockdowns across the world including Singapore.
+Employees are forced to work from home and have litte incentives to leave the house given the restrictions.

 <hr>